microsoft/ai-chat-protocol/README.md

 ## Getting Started

 Our getting started guides are coming soon!
+For now, you can check out the [samples](/sdk/js/samples) directory.

 To take a look locally, install the library via npm: